 A unique example of being a state initiative-Gunotsav is carried out with the participation of all state departments to strengthen 'quality' components of the Dept of Education.
 Different state departments took up additional responsibilities for this period.

-Gunotsav is carried out state wide in two phases
+Gunotsav is carried out state wide in two phases,

 The assessments conducted are consciously designed to test appropriate levels of conceptual understanding and their application by the children.
-Data from both phases is collated, compiled and analysed by INDEXT B using latest information technology and the results are shared with stake holders enabling them to take appropriate action for the identified shortfalls.
+Data from both phases is collated, compiled and analyzed by INDEXT B using latest information technology and the results are shared with stake holders enabling them to take appropriate action for the identified shortfalls.
 At the state level, Gunotsav visits yield valuable inputs and perspectives for policy making, along with identifying needs for making special efforts post Gunotsav.

-In the First phase self evaluation is done by 33,922 primary schools which include 32774 government primary schools, 701 Ashram schools and 447 granted schools.
+In the First phase self evaluation is done for 34177 primary schools which include all Government primary schools, Ashram schools and Granted schools.
+Before the first phase, schedules were shared at district, block, cluster and school level, for the self evaluation to be done in every school.

-Before the first phase, schedules were shared at district level, for the self evaluation to be done in every school.
-Each school is given a school self evaluation booklet.
-It has instruction and guidelines for conducting the academic test for children and for the assessment of school infrastructure.
+During the earlier three Gunotsavs, each school was given a school self evaluation booklet.
+It has instructions and guidelines for conducting the academic test for children and for the assessment of school infrastructure.
 All children of Std III to VII/VIII took the test for subjects like Math, Gujarati, English, Social Studies and Environmental Science.
-After the academic tests, teachers checked and graded children both class and standard wise.
-Forms were filled and the data had to be submitted to the CRCC.
+After the academic tests, teachers checked and graded each child for their respective classes and standards.
+Forms were filled and the data were submitted to the CRCC.
 Data gathered by all schools were uploaded on the Gunotsav web portal, within 15 days at the cluster level.

-The second phase of Gunotsav involves 3000 Senior bureaucrats of the State evaluate government primary schools covering 25% schools from all the blocks of the state.
+The second phase of Gunotsav involves 3000 senior bureaucrats of the State evaluate government primary schools covering 25% schools from all the blocks of the state.
 Officers and their teams visit one school each day and cover three schools in this exercise, each year.
 The team comprises of a senior state government official, accompanied by one or two members from his/her own department/office and a local liaison officer.
-Great emphasis is laid on uniform numbers of schools to be assesses in all clusters/talukas/districts of the state.
+Great emphasis is laid on uniform numbers of schools to be assesses in all clusters/blocks/districts of the state.

-The in class assessment by Officers in the selected schools is conducted for Reading, Math and English.
+The class assessment by Officers in the selected schools is conducted for Reading, Math and English.
 For the 'Reading assessment'-in each standard, and in each division, 20 children or 20 % (whichever is much) are assessed.
 All the students of the class are assessed for Writing and Numeric Skills.
 There are specially prepared booklets for reading, writing and math.
 Officers and accompanying team members divide themselves in visiting classes in the school.

 For reading-officers themselves assess the child's reading and grade them on their competency for reading.
 The written and math evaluation is checked by teachers in front of the officers, which the offices randomly check as well.